 Elephas Super Chat also has a citation feature.

-Where it cites all the sources from the second brain which it used to answer the question.
+It cites all the sources from the second brain which it used to answer the question.
 This adds to the reliability of the platform.

 Conclusion